 First, we define the Cell-DEVS coupled model values.
-In this case, it is a $2 \times 2$ cell space with transport delays.
-The borders are wrapped and all the adjacent cells form the neighborhood.
-We use the link directive to define the internal and external coupling.
-In this case, the coupled model input port 'in' is connected to the 'in' port of the cell (1, 1).
-Then we can see that two output ports are defined for cell (1, 1) (output1 and output2).
+In this case, it is a 2x2 cell space with transport delays.
+The borders are wrapped, and all the adjacent cells conform the neighborhood.
+We use the Link directive to define the internal and external coupling.
+In this case, the coupled model input port "in" is connected to the "in" port in the cell (1,1).
+Then we can see that two output ports are defined for cell (1,1) (output1 and output2).
 They are linked to the coupled model output ports.
-Then, the portInTransition directive allows the definition of the name of the function to be used when a message arrives through the specified port.
-In this case, the specialRule is executed when an input arrives at the in port in cell (1, 1).
-When this rule is activated, the function portValue(x) gets the value of the last message which arrived through the port x of the cell (thisPort returns the name of the port where the message has arrived).
+After, the portInTransition directive allows to define the name of the function to be used when a message arrives through the specified port.
+In this case, the specialRule is executed when an input arrives to the in port in cell (1,1).
+When this rule is activated, the function portValue(x) gets the value of the last message arrived through the port x of the cell (thisPort returns the name of the port where the message has arrived).